st-tech/zr-obp/examples/obd/README.md

 ```
 where `$n_boot_samples` specifies the number of bootstrap samples to estimate confidence intervals of the performance of OPE estimators.
 `$counterfactual_policy` and `$behavior_policy` specify the counterfactual and behavior policies, respectively.
-They should be either of 'bts' or 'random'.
+They should be either 'bts' or 'random'.
 `$campaign` specifies the campaign and should be one of 'all', 'men', or 'women'.

 For example, the following command compares the estimation performance of the three OPE estimators by using Bernoulli TS as counterfactual policy and Random as behavior policy in "All" campaign.